mannansiddiqui/AWS-managed-EKS-cluster/README.md

-# Setup AWS managed EKS cluster
+# AWS managed EKS cluster

 #### Description:

-- Setup EKS cluster with custom VPC
+- Setup an EKS cluster with a custom VPC.
-- Create NodeJS deployment and service
+- Create a NodeJS deployment and service in the EKS cluster.
-- PV & storage class
+- Configure Persistent Volumes (PV) and Storage Class (SC).
 - Create ingress controller and access above created deployment using ingress and point it to the domain (application should be accessible through a browser)
 - HPA & probs
 - SSL certificate